mike-klopfer/Full-Stack/1-foundations/github.md

 ## Reviewing a Repository's History

 * Git autmatically records the date and time of every commit
-* Top help us track what we've done in our project, its useful to make commits often with descriptive messages
+* To help us track what we've done in our project, its useful to make commits often with descriptive messages
 * We can use `$ git log` to see what we've done in the past
-  * This gives usa list of all the commits in the current repository, who made them, when they were made, and the SHA associated with the commit
+  * This gives us a list of all the commits in the current repository, who made them, when they were made, and the SHA associated with the commit
-  * Display in reverse chronological order (newest to oldest)
+  * Displays in reverse chronological order (newest to oldest)
   * Scrollable
   * Exit by pressing `q, Enter`
 * Some useful flags wtih `git log`: